espressif/openocd-on-esp32/README.md

 2. Configure Wi-Fi SSID and password in menuconfig.

-3. Run `idf.py build`.
-This should build the application, `jimtcl` interpreter and OpenOCD. `jimtcl` and `openocd` require make and autotools for the build, so this might not work on Windows...

-4. Run `idf.py flash` to flash the application and the SPIFFS filesystem image (generated at build time).
+3. Run `idf.py flash monitor` to build and flash the application and the SPIFFS filesystem image (generated at build time).
 When flashing again, use `idf.py app-flash` to only flash the application.

+## Flash from jtag

+With the help of OpenOCD, it is also possible to load application from the jtag.
+During the cmake configuration phase, openocd binary is beging searched in the installed idf tools directory.
+If the binary is found, 2 commands will be ready to run;

+1. Use `cmake --build build -t jtag-flasher-full`  to flash the application and the SPIFFS filesystem

+2. Use `cmake --build build -t jtag-flasher` to only flash the application to the specific locatioon.
+Which is 0x10000 by default.

+`board/esp32s3-ftdi.cfg` is used as an OpenOCD config file.

 ## Run

-Open the monitor and check that the ESP32 output ends with the following:
+Open the monitor and check that the ESP32S3 output ends with the following:

 ```
 I (4006) example_connect: IPv4 address: 192.168.0.221